• Skip to primary navigation

 1. Set a SMART Goal

-Why do you want to form the new habit?
+Why do you want to form a new habit?
 What is your overall goal?
-For me, with exercising I wanted to improve my health and lose weight.
+For me, I wanted to start exercising to help improve my health.

 One thing that really helped me with goal setting is learning about SMART goals.
 SMART stands for specific, measurable, attainable, realistic, and time-bound steps.